TechConnects/androidifl/mit-app/README.md

 ####Taking Your Project to the Next Level in the Classroom

 Take a project from the [Hour of Code playbook] (http://appinventor.mit.edu/explore/hour-of-code.html) and have students follow along.
 You can also have students create their own project based on a written prompt that you give them as a literacy test.
 Have them break it down into discrete steps (an algorithm) and create based on the steps they've written.
+Have them assess the end product they made compared your finished product.
+Since there are multiple ways to accomplish a task, have them present their solution to the class.